Tanshihuai: Early life and rise

 Tanshihuai's mother was the wife of a man named Touluhou (投鹿侯).
 While Touluhou was serving in the Xiongnu army for three years, his wife gave birth to him at home.
 When he returned, Touluhou believed Tanshihuai was the product of an affair and wanted to kill him before his wife intervened.
 She claimed that while she was out, she had heard the sound of a thunderstorm.
 When she looked up, a piece of hail fell into her mouth, and she became pregnant with Tanshihuai after she swallowed it.
 Although Touluhou did not believe her, he decided not to kill him, only forcing her to send him away.
 The wife secretly gave Tanshihuai to her parents for them to raise.

 As Tanshihuai was growing up, he was described as brave, strong and resourceful.
 At the age of 14 or 15, a leader from a different tribe stole his grandfather's cattles and horses.
 On horseback, Tanshihuai chased them down and recovered all the stolen animals, which made him renowned among his people.
-As an adult, his laws and judgements were fair, and his followers did not object to them, so he was elected to be the main leader of his tribe.
+As an adult, his laws and judgements were fair, and his followers did not object to them, so he was elected to as their daren (大人; "elder").
 He moved his base to Mount Danhan (彈汗山; in present-day Shangyi County, Hebei), where he built a court on the banks of the Jieqiu River (歠仇水).

 Tanshihuai's soldiers and horses were strong, and many of the tribes in the east and west submitted to him.
 He conducted raids on the Han dynasty's borders and blocked the Dingling's encroachment from the north.
 He also repelled Buyeo's attacks from the east and attacked the Wusun in the west.
 His territory was comparable to the former Xiongnu empire, covering more than 14,000 li from east to west and 7,000 li from north to south including mountains, rivers, swamps and salt lakes.